 You can check out the prices for single, 24 or 72 hour ticket passes here.

-Note: You are trusted to buy a ticket.
+Note: You are trusted to buy a ticket for public transport.
 A single ticket is €1.50 and is valid for 100 minutes, allowing you to switch bus or metro lines if there is no direct service.
 It is your responsibility to stamp your ticket before your journey or else you could face a hefty fine!

-In Rome we were spoilt for choice when it comes to food.
-Every corner there was some form of cafe or gelato shop but word of advice – wear your comfiest pair of trousers that leaves that extra bit of room for dinner!
+In Rome you are spoilt for choice when it comes to food.
+On every corner there was some form of cafe or gelato shop.
+Word of advice: wear your comfiest pair of trousers that leave that extra bit of room for dinner!

 Here’s some of my favourite spots and some I’d heard about but didn’t get the chance to experience.

 Dive into the underground world and take a guided tour of the ancient Roman Catacombs.
-Don’t forget to prebook your reservation here.
+Don’t forget to book your reservation here.

-The shop is just a 10 minute walk from the Colosseum.
+The shop is just a 10-minute walk from the Colosseum.
 There’s so much to do and see in Rome and grabbing scooters is such a fun and efficient way to fit it all in.
-I hired an electric scooter (with helmer) for just €39 for the day (€300 deposit).
+I hired an electric scooter (with helmet) for just €39 for the day (€300 deposit).